znuznu/a-star/README.md

 # a-star
-Four directions A* algorithm written in JavaScript for 2D Array.
+Four or height directions A* algorithm written in JavaScript for 2D Array.

 ## Usage

 A config `Object` must be passed to the `AStar`.

-This config must be composed of two parameters: a 2D Array `datas` of any type (primitives or custom `Class`) and a function `block` in order to test if the cells from the grid is a block.
+This config must be composed of (at least) 2 parameters: a 2D Array `datas` of any type (primitives or custom `Class`), a function `block` in order to test if a square of the grid is a block and a topology, 4 or 8 (default is 4).

 After the `AStar` initialization, you can use the `search` function multiple times as long as you give two coordinate objects.